xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Cookie()`

-Returns an associative array of cookie names and values:
+Returns an associative array of cookie names and values.

+Example:

     Array
     (